In Harmony’s lawn care services use only 100% natural, all organic materials to dramatically enhance your lawn and soil’s health.

-Our lawn care health program involves making seven visits per year at six- to seven-week intervals.
-This allows us to monitor your lawn regularly and to adjust treatments as necessary based on progress made.
-We also offer a fall or spring aeration and overseed.
+Our lawn care health program involves making seven visits per year at six to seven week intervals.
+This allows us to regularly monitor your lawn and soil health, and to adjust lawn care treatments as necessary as each season progresses.

 A brief description of services we offer include: